ksadej/First-steps/README.md

-This package consist from projects build by my self in which I used a Maven, Hibernate, JSP, Java, MySql technologies for desktop and web site versions.
-Projects had a education character and "know how" for the future projects.
-On this basics was built another's projects with an approach, e.g. ORM or witch maven
+This package consist of my projects in which I used Maven, Hibernate, JSP, Java, MySql technologies for desktop and websites.
+The projects had an educational character and constitute ‚know how’ for the future projects.
+Based on these, new projects are built that also include the ORM or Maven approach.